riyamittal12426/LazySheeps/HACKATHON_README.md

 *"Managing open-source teams is chaotic.
 Maintainers don't know who's burning out, how teams collaborate, or when projects will finish."*

 ### Minute 2: Solution Overview (1min)
-*"LangHub transforms GitHub data into actionable insights using AI and gamification."*
+*"Katalyst transforms GitHub data into actionable insights using AI and gamification."*
 - Show dashboard
 - Highlight key metrics